rsvim/rfc/2-EventLoop/4-ImportModule.md

 This RFC describe how the event loop support the async functions and callbacks inside javascript code.

-Keyword `require`, `import` and dynamically import are 3 ways to import modules in javascript language.
-For js (actually for most generic purpose scripting languages), a module can do:

-1. Export functions, classes, global variables, etc as common utilities for others.
-2. Directly execute some logics.

-And a module will be evaluated only once.
+## Static Import

-> Note: When this comes to the RSVIM editor, all modules are simply external config files that extracted from the main `.rsvim.{js,ts}` user config file.
-And they can be plugins too.
+Keyword `require` and `import` (we will discuss _**dynamically import**_ later) are static ways to import modules in javascript language.
+When this comes to the RSVIM editor, all modules are simply external config files that extracted from the main `.rsvim.{js,ts}` user config file, they can be plugins as well.
+For each module, it will be evaluated only once.

 A confliction we have is: ECMAScript standards support [import modules from URL](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), i.e. a js module can be directly downloaded from the internet during it's been executed.
 For example: